manuelffernandez/node-server/README.md

 #### NodeJS

 For this project I used v18.14.2 of NodeJS.
 There is a _.nvmrc_ file to select the correct version with **nvm**.
-To do this in Windows open a PowerShell terminal in the project directory and run `nvm use $(Get-Content .nvmrc)`.
+To do this in Windows open a PowerShell terminal in the projects root directory and run `nvm use $(Get-Content .nvmrc)`.
 In Linux or Mac, open a terminal in the project directory and run `nvm use`.

 If you don't have nvm installed in your computer, ensure that you have that specific node version.
 You can check your Node version by running `node -v` in a terminal.